hartaj-bajwa/hartaj-bajwa/README.md

 I am passionate about building scalable software solutions at the intersection of **Cloud Engineering**, **Backend Development**, and **Artificial Intelligence**.

-Currently working as an Automation Specialist, where I design cloud-based workflows, develop Python backend services, and manage IT infrastructure.
+Currently working as an Automation Specialist, where I design workflows to help repetitive processes , develop Python backend services, and manage IT infrastructure.

 ---

 ## 🚀 About Me

 - 🎓 B.Sc. in Computer Engineering (2023–2026)
-- 💼 Automation Specialist @ MV Medical Devices
+- 💼 Automating @ MV Medical Devices
 - 🐍 Backend Developer focused on Python ecosystems
-- ☁️ Interested in Cloud Infrastructure & DevOps
 - 🤖 Enthusiast of Machine Learning and AI Automation
 - 🌍 Fluent in English and Italian
 - 🇩🇪 Currently learning German